eelegiap/levreadingcircle/README.md

 # Welcome to Lev Reading Circle!

 ## What is the purpose of Lev Reading Circle?
-- Provide *resources, accountability, and direction* for students who want to read and learn about **institutionalized racism in the US**
+- Provide **resources, accountability, and direction** for students who want to read and learn about **institutionalized racism in the US**
-- Create a *nonjudgmental, supportive, and inclusive space* for discussion, questions, and education
+- Create a **nonjudgmental, supportive, and inclusive space** for meaningful discussion, questions, and education
 - Connect topics from history to current times

 ## How does it work?